-When a local government (the Council), or one of its employees acting on behalf of the Council, makes a decision under the LG Act as to whether it will:
+When a local government (the Council) or one of its employees, acting on behalf of the Council, makes a decision under the LG Act regarding:

-- grant a person an authorisation (approval, permit or license) or under any local law or regulation that is to operate as if it were a local law; or - renew, vary, or cancel an authorisation that a person has under any of those provisions;
+- Authorising a person (approval, permit, or license) under any local law or regulation that operates as if it were a local law; or - Renewing, varying, or cancelling an authorization that a person has under any of those provisions;

-the Officer must give the applicant (affected person) notice of their Objection (to Council) or Review (to the State Administrative Tribunal (SAT)) rights with the notice of the decision.
+The officer must provide the applicant (affected person) with notice of their rights to object (to the Council) or review (to the State Administrative Tribunal (SAT)) along with the notice of the decision.

-This also applies whenever a local government gives a person a notice under s 3.25 of the LG Act (Notice to owner or occupier of land).
-The giving of a notice under that section is to be regarded as the making of a decision.
+This also applies whenever a local government issues a notice under section 3.25 of the LG Act (Notice to owner or occupier of land).
+Issuing a notice under this section is considered a decision.

-The Objection and Review Rights also applies whenever a local law, or regulation that is to operate as if it were a local law, states that a decision under it is one to which the Division (Part 9 of the LG Act) applies and that a person specified in it is an affected person.
+The objection and review rights also apply whenever a local law or regulation that operates as if it were a local law states that a decision under it is subject to Part 9 of the LG Act, and specifies that a person is an affected person.